marconsilva/aks-storage-deepdive/README.md

 curl http://<ingress-ip>
 ```

+Congratulations!
+You have successfully deployed the AKS Store Demo application, and have a working cluster for running the AKS Storage Deep Dive Labs.

 ## 3. Lab 1: Provision/enable CSI Storage Drivers and expand without downtime

 The Container Storage Interface (CSI) is a standard for exposing arbitrary block and file storage systems to containerized workloads on Kubernetes.
 By adopting and using CSI, Azure Kubernetes Service (AKS) can write, deploy, and iterate plug-ins to expose new or improve existing storage systems in Kubernetes without having to touch the core Kubernetes code and wait for its release cycles.